sigoden/llm-functions/README.md

 eval "$(argc --argc-eval "$0" "$@")"
 ```

-After creating your function, don't forget to rebuild the function declarations (step 2) to include it in your LLM's capabilities.
+**After creating your function, don't forget to rebuild the function declarations.**

 ## License